 At some point in your career as a content marketer, you’ve probably had to lead a client presentation.
-And if you’re anything like me, the thought of presenting (regardless of how many times you’ve done it) makes you feel like this:
+And if you’re anything like me, the thought of presenting (regardless of how many times you’ve done it) makes you feel sick to your stomach.

 We all fear rejection, which is why presenting ideas we’re passionate about, ideas we’ve spent hours brainstorming and fleshing out, can be terrifying.
 Luckily though, not many of us have to sell our pitches on national TV, like the contestants on Shark Tank, a hit show on ABC where entrepreneurs present their ideas for business services or products in exchange for financial backing from an investor, or “shark.”
 The show has become not only a guilty pleasure of mine but also a way for me to learn a thing or two about being a better communicator and presenter.
 Here are some takeaways:

 Despite the fact that the show is called Shark Tank, and that the investors are referred to as sharks, the reality is that none of them are actually dorsal-finned, cartilaginous fish.

 “That seems painfully obvious, Alex,” you say.
 And you’re right.
 It is.